-At 1 hectare-plus (2.5 acres) Hobs Moat is a dramatic and most impressive example of the type of earthwork known to archaeologists as a moated homestead site.
-It lies in the northern part of Solihull in the West Midlands of England and is surrounded by housing.
+At 1 hectare-plus (2.5 acres) Hobs Moat, a dramatic and most impressive example of the type of earthwork known to archaeologists as a moated homestead site, lies in the northern part of Solihull in the West Midlands of England.
+It is surrounded by housing.
 It is a scheduled ancient monument.

-The earthwork had been heavily damaged in the twentieth century simply by the presence of people.
-Its fate looked bleak.
-It seemed nothing could be done to save the site from increasing deterioration.
+Heavily damaged in the twentieth century simply by the presence of people, the fate of the earthwork looked bleak - it seemed nothing could be done to save it from increasing deterioration.

-In 1985 a project was established to save the earthwork from further decline. . .
+In 1985 a project was established to save the earthwork.

-This is the story of the Hobs Moat Community Project.
-It conserved and restored the earthwork, rescuing it from its sad condition.
+This is the story of the Hobs Moat Community Project,which rescued the earthwork, restoring it from its sad condition.